dustindghb/S4S-LeadGen/CLIENT_LISTS_README.md

 www.stage4solutions.com/
 ```

-#### For Blacklisted Clients:
+#### For Excluded Clients:
-When a lead's company matches a blacklisted client, the tool:
+When a lead's company matches an excluded client, the tool:
 - Marks the lead as "BLOCKED" in the CSV export
-- Sets the connection message to "BLOCKED - Company is blacklisted"
+- Sets the connection message to "BLOCKED - Company is excluded"

 ### 5. CSV Export Changes
-The exported CSV now includes a new "Blocked Status" column that shows "BLOCKED" for companies in your blacklist.
+The exported CSV now includes a new "Blocked Status" column that shows "BLOCKED" for companies in your excluded list.

 ### 6. Managing Your Lists
 - **View Status**: The settings page shows how many companies are loaded in each list